Nickel compounds: Halides

 Nickel(II) fluoride NiF2 is yellow, crystallising in the rutile structure and can form a trihydrate, NiF2·3H2O.
 A tetrahydrate also exists.

+Nickel(III) fluoride NiF3 and Nickel(IV) fluoride NiF4 also exist.

 Nickel chloride NiCl2 is yellow, crystallising in the cadmium chloride structure.
 It can form a hexahydrate, NiCl2·6H2O, a tetrahydrate NiCl2·4H2O over 29 °C and a dihydrate, NiCl2·2H2O over 64 °C. Ammine complexes like hexaamminenickel chloride also exist.

 Nickel bromide NiBr2 is yellow, also crystallising in the cadmium chloride structure.
 It can form a hexahydrate, NiBr2·6H2O.
 Crystallisation above 29° forms a trihydrate NiBr2·3H2O, and a dihydrate NiBr2·2H2O.
 Nonahydrate, NiBr2·9H2O can crystallise from water below 2 °C. Nickelous hexammine bromide Ni(NH3)6Br2is violet or blue.
 It is soluble in boiling aqueous ammonia, but is insoluble in cold.
 Diammine, monoammine, and dihydrazine nickel bromides also exist.

-With four bromide atoms nickel(II) forms a series of salts called tetrabromonickelates.
+With four bromide atoms, nickel(II) forms a series of salts called tetrabromonickelates.

 Nickel iodide NiI2 is black, also crystallising in the cadmium chloride structure.
 It can form a green hexahydrate, NiI2·6H2O.
 Nickel iodide has a brown diammine NiI2•2NH3 and a bluish-violet hexammine NiI2•6NH3.